This is my official list of recommended resources to help you on your journey towards FIRE!

 Affiliate commissions help me continue running and maintaining aussiefirebug.com

-If you’re an Aussie that invests in the share market, you need Sharesight.
-The most comprehensive portfolio and tax reporting tax available that make tax returns incredibly simple.
+Sharesight is the number one portfolio tracking tool for Aussie investors.
+The most comprehensive portfolio and tax reporting available that makes tax returns incredibly simple.
 The software takes everything into consideration such as franking credits, currency movements and anything else that may affect returns.
-Sharesight paints a true picture and is a fantastic tool for comparing historic returns from multiple funds against each other.
-And the best thing about Sharesight is that it’s free if you have no more than 10 holdings.
+It paints a true picture and is a fantastic tool for comparing historic returns from multiple funds against each other.
+And the best thing about Sharesight is that it’s free if you have under 10 holdings.
+If you have over 10 holdings and want to sign up make sure you use my link to get the first 4 months for free!
 Find out more about Sharesight by listening to a podcast I did with them.

 My number one recommendation for anyone asking me about saving money has always been to track your expenses!
 You don’t have to do anything else other than that and I guarantee you that you’ll save money by doing so.
 It makes categorizing expenses and seeing how much I spend in a week/month/year super easy.
 This is an imperative step in the journey to FIRE.
 If you don’t know how much you spend each month/year, how do you know how much you need in passive income to reach financial independence?
 You don’t!
 The earlier you start tracking the better.
 PocketSmith integrates directly to your online bank and performs a lot of the leg work for you.
 It’s ability to track across multiple countries and currencies really sets it apart from the pack.
 There’s even a net worth logger in there too!